Gilmor99/Invoice-Generator/README.md

 Getting Started -

-    Using your browser's address bar, point to the project index.html file.
+    Using your browser's address bar, point to the address @ http://52.42.97.248/accounts.

 How to use the application -
     1. Create Account